 The priorities of the PDC and the Representatives' Networks are set by Queen's institutional Researcher Development Concordat action plan.
 Find out more about which challenges and initiatives they are currently tackling:

-The societies play a crucial role in organising events and initiatives that promote networking between researchers in their Faculty, including social events, research-related events (like seminars and symposia), specialist training etc. The societies also advocate for postdocs through their links with the PDC and other committees.
+The society will play a crucial role in organising events and initiatives that promote networking between researchers across the institution and within their own Faculties, including social events, research-related events (seminars and symposia) and specialist training etc. The society will also advocate for postdocs through their links with the PDC and other committees.